stefanos98/Big-Data-Management-and-Processing/README.md

 **Project Overview**

 This project focuses on analyzing Tesla-related tweets to understand public sentiment and the relationship between sentiments and engagement (likes).
 The analysis involves data collection, cleaning, sentiment analysis, clustering, and visualizations.
 Below is a breakdown of the workflow:
+In this project, I connected MongoDB Compass with MongoDB Atlas, enabling seamless interaction with the database.
+This connection allowed me to manage, query, and update data efficiently throughout the analysis process.

 **1. Data Acquisition**
 Source: The dataset was sourced from Kaggle, containing approximately 10,000 rows of Tesla-related tweets.